fstltna/SyncPager/README.md

         LWP::Simple
         Audio::MPEG

-3. Copy syncnotify to /sbbs/exec
+3. Copy syncnotify to /sbbs/exec - follow instructions on adding main script
-4. Copy clearpager to /sbbs/exec
+4. Copy clearpager to /sbbs/exec - follow instructions about adding this as logout script
+5. Copy ackpager to /sbbs/exec - follow instructions on adding sysop command

 ---
 Use XRCed to edit the .xrc file